 The Company entered into consulting agreements with two founders, who also received founders' common stock shares for services and assigned patents.
-The Company recorded \$0.1 million and less than \$0.1 million for the founders' advisory and consulting services performed for the three months ended March 31, 2022 and 2021, respectively.
+The Company recorded \$0.1 million and less than \$0.1 million for the founders' advisory and consulting services performed for the three months ended June 30, 2022 and 2021, respectively, and \$0.3 million and \$0.1 million for the founders' advisory and consulting services performed for the six months ended June 30, 2022 and 2021, respectively.
 These expenses were recorded as research and development expenses in the consolidated statements of operations and comprehensive loss.
 Also, the Company's Licensed Technology from Stanford (see Note 7) was created in the Stanford laboratory of Professor Judith Shizuru, one of the Company's founders.

 In December 2020, the Company entered into a material transfer agreement with Zai Lab Limited where both companies will collaborate on a research project and share total expenses of up to \$0.3 million equally.
-The Company recorded zero and \$36,000 as a reduction to research and development expenses for expenses reimbursed by Zai Lab Limited for the three months ended March 31, 2022 and 2021, respectively.
+The Company recorded zero and \$36,000 as a reduction to research and development expenses for expenses reimbursed by Zai Lab Limited for the six months ended June 30, 2022 and 2021, respectively.
+There were no such expenses incurred for the three months ended June 30, 2022 and 2021.
 The Company's chairman is a board member of Zai Lab Limited.